SporadicToast/philippine-geo/README.md

 ## Overview

 The PSGC Geocoder is a comprehensive Node.js application designed to parse, process, and geocode location data from the Philippine Standard Geographic Code (PSGC).
 Utilizing data transformations, MongoDB for storage, and OpenStreetMap for geocoding, this application enriches location data with geographic coordinates and other relevant information.
+This is used for [new-sismika](https://github.com/Dox-Dev/new-sismika) - An interactive Earthquake event visualizer utilizing modern web apps.

 ## Dumps